One Boxer-lover even said to never get one as a pet if you work full time!

 Extreme shyness (not to be mistaken with independence) It’s critical to socialize your Boxers.
 When they are still puppies, take them to public places like a pet store so they won’t be so shy.

-This may seems like starting all over again, but it’s worth the effort.
+This may seem like starting all over again, but it’s worth the effort.
 One family took theirs to the local mini-mart and practiced obedience training right outside, where there were distractions from people.

 “Strangers came over and petted him and gave him treats.
 He met all kinds of people and learned to follow commands despite the distractions, and is a better dog today.”